1. What is Wärtsilä’s mission, vision, values and strategy?

 In the Energy Solutions business the customer groups can be divided into: industries, utilities and independent power producers.
 The Marine Solutions business segments consist of ship builders, ship owners and ship operators.
 In the Services business the segment consists mainly of Wärtsilä’s installed engine base.

 5. When was Wärtsilä founded?

 Wärtsilä was founded in 1834.
 For more information on Wärtsilä’s history, please visit our History pages.

 6. How many people does Wärtsilä employ?

-Wärtsilä currently employs approx. 18.700 people in nearly 70 countries around the world.
-Find out more about working at Wärtsilä on our Careers-section.
+Wärtsilä currently employs approx. 18.800 people in over 70 countries around the world.
+Find out more about working at Wärtsilä on our Careers section.

 7. Where are Wärtsilä’s biggest production facilities?

 Wärtsiläs biggest production facilities are situated in Vaasa, Finland and in Trieste, Italy.
 Both centres are designed to produce several engine types.